awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you do not provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra  `kubelet`  arguments\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
-**Note**
-If you are launching nodes into a private VPC without outbound internet access, then you need to include the following arguments\.

-       ```
-       --apiserver-endpoint <cluster-endpoint> --b64-cluster-ca <cluster-certificate-authority>
-       ```
-If you want to assign IP addresses to pods that are from a different CIDR block than the block that includes the IP address for the node, then you may need to add a CIDR block to your VPC and specify an argument to support the capability\.
-For more information, see [CNI custom networking](cni-custom-network.md)\.
-You can enable the [ `containerd` bootstrap ](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html#containerd-bootstrap) argument in this parameter\.
+To deploy a node group that allows your instance to assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than the instance's, enable the `containerd` runtime, or deploy a private cluster without outbound internet access, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md) for arguments to add here\.
    + **DisableIMDSv1**: Each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2 by default, but you can disable IMDSv1\.
 Select **true** if you don't want any nodes in the node group, or any pods scheduled on the nodes in the node group to use IMDSv1\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
 For more information about restricting access to it on your nodes, see [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
    + **VpcId**: Enter the ID for the [VPC](create-public-private-vpc.md) that you created\.
    + **Subnets**: Choose the subnets that you created for your VPC\.
 If you created your VPC using the steps described in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.